 It might have taken you years of devoted attention to piece together your own insights and it may take some time for others to catch up with you.
 It might help to keep things factual, describing the specifics of what is happening, and leaving the professionals to join up the dots.

 Ambitious about autism has produced a toolkit called Right from the start.
 Click icon and look for Parent toolkit under the adverts.
 Maybe filling in checklists might help to clarify things and help to communicate them to others.
-Look for Understanding your child checklist and Appointment Checklist – based on questions GP should ask.
+Look for Appointment Checklist – based on questions GP should ask.
+Here is Understanding your child checklist.

 PAACT support, in Lincoln, made a similar point in 2017 about not mentioning autism initially.
 Alarm bells may well start ringing for service providers when autism is mentioned because there is a lot of demand for SEN resources.
 Click icon for their letter about diagnosis in Lincolnshire and scroll down to grey text.
 It offers a description of two ways by which the process of diagnosis may be started – referral by a doctor or a school.